"Keli makes me excited to plan for a second baby, I couldn't imagine giving birth or doing it again without her! " Angelina

 Research has shown that women who have a doula present at birth were:

 I felt an instant connection to birthing during the birth of my niece in 2008.
 I look back at the experience as one of my fondest and most life changing memories.
-I've worked as a birth doula for over six years attending over 200 births.
+I've worked as a birth doula for over 11 years attending over 550 births.
+I gave birth to our first son 8 years into being a doula and gave birth to our second son in 2022.
+I have had one hospital birth and one out of hospital birth.
 In addition to birthing, I am also a childbirth educator, Hypnobabies teacher, postpartum doula, prenatal yoga instructor, and Ironman triathlete.
 I also offer breastfeeding support and belly binding.
 I enjoy all things health and wellness related.
 I love what I do and am passionate about childbirth.
 Birth can be a joyful and beautiful experience.

 My goal is to develop a trusting relationship where you learn your choices in childbirth, explore your birth preferences, to provide information, physical support and emotional support throughout pregnancy and birthing, and for you and your partner to feel supported with your choices in childbirth.
 Prenatal visits enables you to develop a relationship with birth professionals that you know will attend your birth.
 I am available to you from the moment we start working together so that you will always have someone by your side when you need it most.
 You choose how you prefer to birth.
 I support all birth choices and outcomes.
 I have working relationship with other wonderful doulas within a doula collective so that I can provide additional professionals and resources to you upon request.
 We take time together to address your physical and emotional needs to ensure that your prenatal and birthing experience is one that you feel good about.
 Services can be tailored to meet your birth preferences.
 Once you begin birthing I stay with you from the time you need support until after your baby arrives.
 I remain in contact during the postpartum period and do a followup appointment shortly after you return home with your baby.